Skip to main content

 Civil Rights

-The Office of Civil Rights serves over 30,000 employees, applicants, and former employees across all fifty states and Puerto Rico.
+The Office of Civil Rights serves over 30,000 employees, applicants and former employees across all 50 states and Puerto Rico.
 We are committed to developing and maintaining a work environment inclusive of all employees.
-The Office of Civil Rights supports solid public and employee trust by delivering prompt, accurate, and effective services.
+The Office of Civil Rights supports solid public and employee trust by delivering prompt, accurate and effective services.
 Our service efforts are the foundation for improving connections to present and future generations.

-The Office of Civil Rights encourages diversity, equity, inclusion, accessibility, and respect in compliance with all statutes, regulations, and directives that govern the Office of Civil Rights.
+The Office of Civil Rights encourages diversity, equity, inclusion, accessibility and respect in compliance with all statutes, regulations and directives.
 We strive to resolve all disputes at the earliest possible stage, correcting discriminatory actions or inactions that inhibit the positive progression and promotion of civil rights.
 The Office of Civil Rights provides training and targeted outreach to the most diverse and qualified talent sources available.

 Civil Rights Program Areas